 Master of Science in Analytics

-The Capstone Project is a degree requirement for students in our Master of Science in Analytics program.
+The data science capstone project is a degree requirement for students in our Master of Science in Analytics program.
 To complete them, students work in teams of two or three with a faculty advisor and a business partner to use data analytics to solve a key business problem.
 Teams may identify their own issue or pick one supplied by MScA industry research partners.
 The project is designed for both students and capstone partners to gain experience working on real-life data- and analytics- related challenges.

 COPD Readmission and Cost Reduction Assessment